jiaruzouu/jiaruzouu.github.io/_pages/about.md

 ---
 I am currently a second-year M.S. student (with thesis) in Computer Science at University of Illinois Urbana-Champaign (UIUC).
 I am a member of [iDEA-iSAIL Lab](https://www.idea-isail.com/index.html), advised by [Prof. Jingrui He](https://www.hejingrui.org/).
 Prior to this, I earned my B.S. with highest honors in Computer Engineering at UIUC.
 I have been fortunate to work with [Prof. Mengdi Wang](https://mwang.princeton.edu/) at Princeton University, and [Prof. James Zou](https://www.james-zou.com/) at Stanford University.
 Currently, I am a student researcher at [Google DeepMind](https://deepmind.google/).
 I also held research internships at [Amazon](https://www.amazon.science/) and [Microsoft Research](https://www.microsoft.com/en-us/research/) before.

-My research lies in the intersection of machine learning and natural language processing, with a specific focus on **LLMs Reasoning**.
-My research interests include:
+My research lies in the intersection of **machine learning** and **natural language processing**, with a specific focus on **LLMs Reasoning**.
+My research interests include but not limit to:
-- **Agentic AI:** single/multi-agent systems, tool integrated LLMs, reward modeling.
+- **Agentic AI:** single/multi-agent systems, tool integrated LLMs.
+- **LLM Post-Training:** RLHF, reward modeling.
-- **Data-centric Learning:** structure/multimodal data representation learning, effecient data selection and pruning.
+- **Data-Centric Learning:** structure/multimodal data representation learning, effecient data selection and pruning.
-- **Scientic Foundation Models:** AI for X (weather forecasting, agriculture, clinic discovery, etc.), and science paper agents.
+- **Scientific Foundation Models:** AI for X (social science, weather forecasting, agriculture, clinic discovery, etc.).

 I’m always happy to connect!
 Feel free to email me if you’d like to discuss my research interests or potential collaborations!